aerickson/vscode-ignore-gitignore/README.md

 ![Screenshot of the command search](screenshots/command.png)

-Then, select that option and the `"search.exclude"` and `"files.exclude"` sections of your workplace configuration will be overwritten with the values from any `.gitignore` files in your project.
+Then, select that option and the `"search.exclude"` and `"files.exclude"` sections of your workplace configuration will be overwritten with the values from any `.hgignore` files in your project.

-Note that `.gitignore` files in nested directories are used too, and all of those are merged into one configuration.
+Note that `.hgignore` files in nested directories are used too, and all of those are merged into one configuration.

 ### Docs